A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 The confluence is 46 km from Myitkyina, about 1 hour 20 minutes drive.
 Irrawaddy Confluence is where the Mali Kha and the N Mai Kah met.

-The ride to the confluence is very interesting itself, sightseeing villages, churches, and farming activities.
+The ride to the confluence is very interesting in itself, sightseeing villages, churches, and farming activities.
 On the way, Kachin Theological College & Seminary is an interesting institute to visit and understand students’ lives and education in Northeastern Myanmar.

 Where to go after Myitkyina?